This family of functions allows the user to explore, import, and

 - drop_qc

-indicating whether to remove versions of the data requirements that are used for QC.
+logicalindicating whether to remove versions of the data requirements that are used for QC.
 These are identified by patterns of "qc" or "marked" in the filename.

 Examples